 Prior to the pandemic, in early March, Yazzie contributed to a potluck curated by 11 local stars, at Rosedale Center’s food hall: His wild rice pilaf sat among culturally diverse dishes by Iron Chef winner Justin Sutherland, Pizza Karma chef Raghavan Iyer, and House of Gristle’s Jametta Raspberry.

 He’s still an active online presence.
 (In fact, the pandemic has made YouTube more relevant, and he has a podcast in the works for this summer.)
 Correcting misinformed white people is something of a thankless burden, but Yazzie has found a way to approach it with humor.
-The resurgence in Native cooking has reminded some of a “fad,” although it’s always been here.
-There’s a ludicrous Venn diagram that overlaps Native cuisine with recently popular diets.
+The resurgence in Native cooking has reminded some of a “fad,” although it’s always been here, and there’s a ludicrous Venn diagram that overlaps Native cuisine with recently popular diets.
 “I had a meme about that,” he says.
 In an Instagram post, “paleo diet” and “keto diet” appear crossed out, and underneath them: “Indigenous foods.”

 “There are over 560 tribes in the States,” he points out, “and at least three to five varieties of corn in each tribe.”
 He navigates cultural appropriation himself—asking elders permission to use ingredients, noting which are reserved for ceremonies.